 Ticking the Hide All / Show All button will allow you to quickly and easily expand or collapse all of the various audit sections which are being displayed in your Audit Plan.

-Accessing Edit Mode in the Audit Plan will allow you to delete sections, risks and customise the Audit Plan specifically for your firm.
-We will cover off on each of these topics individually throughout the rest of the Audit Plan section in this help centre.
+Accessing Edit Mode in the Audit Plan will allow you to delete sections, and risks and customise the Audit Plan specifically for your firm.
+We will cover each of these topics individually throughout the rest of the Audit Plan section in this help centre.

 Like all other forms in MyWorkpapers, the edit mode button in the Audit Plan is a restricted feature and access to this button is restricted only to those staff members with permission to Edit Workpapers.
 For more information on the Roles & Permissions module in MyWorkpapers, please visit the Roles and Permissions topic in this help centre.